By Brian Lowther

 The best available treatment to date is artemisinin-based combination therapy.
 However, the infection has demonstrated increasing resistance to this drug.
 Access to the drug, made from the wormwood plant, is in woefully short supply.
 Getting the treatment into the hands of the sickest children around the world is the real challenge.

 According to a recent report by the Roll Back Malaria group, more than a million African children have been saved from the disease since 2000 and annual funding to fight malaria rose from $100 million in 2003 to $1.5 billion in 2010.

 But, as Ralph Winter often pointed out, if an ounce of prevention is worth a pound of cure, a tenth of an ounce of eradication is even more crucial.
 All of the above information relates to treating or preventing malaria.
 What is the status of malaria eradication?

 Among malaria experts the word eradication is somewhat taboo.
 The reason is, the World Health Organization already tried to eradicate malaria, and while it was eliminated in many wealthy countries, the goal was not achieved and the plan was abandoned.
 When Bill and Melinda Gates started talking eradication again in 2007, the response in public health circles was skeptical.
 However, late last year GlaxoSmithKline announced a promising new experimental malaria vaccine.
 Suddenly, a new sense of optimism is emerging.
 Gates has said, "I'd be disappointed if within 20 years we're not very close to eradicating this globally."

-Two questions that I’d like to explore in a future post are, what does God want believers to do about malaria?
-And, what does the presence of malaria say about God?
+Two questions that interest those of us in the Roberta Winter Institute are, what does God want believers to do about malaria?
+And, what does the existence of malaria say about God?